Lobo Institute

 TEAM

 The co-founders are former members of special operations units and understand the value of individual strength and the power of the team.
 This balance is what the wolf’s survival depends on, hence Lobo (Spanish for wolf) was chosen as the name.
 The founders have decades of experience at the senior levels of national security policy and irregular warfare.
-They pair this background with diplomats, humanitarian aid workers, journalist and others to develop methods to reduce the human costs in current conflicts and better prepare for the future.
+They pair this background with diplomats, humanitarian aid workers, journalists and others to develop methods to reduce the human costs in current conflicts and better prepare for the future.

 Eric S. Oehlerich